-Past: For the last 150 years, mattresses were bought in retail stores with huge markups.
+Past: For the last 150 years, mattresses were bought in retail stores with markups, salespeople, and local delivery.

-Now: Over the past 4 years, there have been over 200 new low-cost online mattress brands join the playing field, as well as hyper-affordable brands sold on online department and mega-stores, like Amazon® and Walmart.com®.
+Now: Over the past 10 years, there have been over 200 new low-cost online mattress brands join the playing field, as well as hyper-affordable brands sold on online department and mega-stores, like Amazon® and Walmart.com®.

-What This Means: Now is the best time to buy a new mattress.
-There is massive competition and venture funding, which means lower prices and better products.
+What This Means: Now is still one of the best times to buy a new mattress.
+There is massive competition in the space, which can mean lower prices and better products.

-But with all this choice and some companies trying to cash in with very cheap low-quality products, it's hard to figure out where to start...
+But with all this choice and some companies trying to cash in with very cheap low-quality products, it's hard to figure out where to start and what matters...

 Reason #1: Mattress Stores Make Big Money Off You

 Even though it has been changing year by year, it's still a thing.
 You, the mattress shopper, aren't the primary customer of the big traditional mattreess brands.
-Their true customers are the mattress stores that sell their products.
+Their true customers are the intermediary mattress stores that resell their products.
 Through margin-setting and sales bonuses, mattress stores have more incentive to sell their beds.

-Reason #2: Disruptors Are Selling The Same Thing for Much Less
+Reason #2: Some Disruptors Are Selling The Same Thing for Much Less

-Dreamcloud, a luxury mattress-in-a-box brand, starts at a price of $599 after a Slumber Search coupon.
-There may be similarly low priced models in mattress stores, but oftentimes they have slashed the quality of materials as a way to ensure they have marketing budgets, margin for retailers, and commissions for retail sales people.
-But, when you purchase online, the margin is slimmer -- generally only found to pay for direct marketing and materials.
+Dreamcloud, a luxury mattress-in-a-box brand, starts at a price of $699 after a Slumber Search coupon.
+There may be similarly low priced models in mattress stores, but oftentimes they have slashed the quality of materials as a way to ensure they have margin for retailers, marketing, and commissions for salespeople.
+But, when you purchase online, the margin is generally slimmer -- only paying for marketing, construction, and materials.

-While not all online mattresses are offering high quality products, this distinction between the retail experience and online shopping happens across mattress types: from latex to hybrid.
+While not all online mattresses are offering high quality products, this distinction between the retail experience and major online brands happens across mattress types: from latex to hybrid.
 So, let's start with the materials that are right for you and keep learning.

 Memory Foam - A popular go-to that offers low price comfort

 Memory foam has been around since 1966 and was famously developed by NASA before being acquired by a private company.
-Now, it is in Tempur-pedic beds and many disrupter brands.
-Memory foam mattresses are NOT made of 100% memory foam because memory foam is low resilience and too soft to support the spine.
+Now, it is in Tempur-Pedic beds and many disrupter brands.
+Memory foam mattresses are NOT made of 100% memory foam because memory foam is low resilience, slow to respond, and too soft to support the spine.
 To provide better support even the best memory foam mattresses also have high resistance foam beneath the top memory foam layer.